OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Configure ARP cache for large networks ......................................

-If the number of network devices (cluster nodes, servers, switches, etc.) approaches or exceeds 512, you must consider the Linux kernel's limited dynamic ARP_Cache_ size, see the arp_ manual page.
+If the number of network devices (cluster nodes, BMCs, servers, switches, etc.) approaches or exceeds 512, you must consider the Linux kernel's limited dynamic ARP_Cache_ size, see the arp_ manual page.

 The best solution to this ARP_Cache_ trashing problem is to increase the kernel's ARP_Cache_ garbage collection (gc) parameters by adding these lines to ``/etc/sysctl.conf``::